brice-v/born/README.md

 **Q: Why not use Gorgonia?**
 A: Gorgonia is great but uses a different approach.
 Born focuses on modern Go (generics), pure Go (no CGO), and production-first design inspired by Burn.

+**Q: Can I run LLMs with Born?**
+A: Yes! v0.5.0 includes full LLM support - GGUF model loading, tokenizers, sampling strategies, and text generation with streaming.
+Load LLaMA, Mistral, or DeepSeek models directly.

 **Q: When will it be ready?**
-A: Core features (v0.1-v0.3) are RELEASED!
-Includes CPU/GPU backends and transformer primitives.
-ONNX import targeted for v0.5.0 (Q2 2026).
+A: Core features (v0.1-v0.5) are RELEASED!
+Includes CPU/GPU backends, transformer architecture, and LLM support.
+ONNX import targeted for v0.6.0 (Q1 2026).

 **Q: Can I use PyTorch models?**
 A: Yes!
-Via ONNX import (v0.5.0, Q2 2026).
+Via ONNX import (v0.6.0, Q1 2026).
 Train in PyTorch, deploy with Born.
+Currently GGUF models are supported.

 **Q: WebAssembly support?**
 A: Yes!
 Pure Go compiles to WASM natively.
 Inference in browsers out of the box.

+**Q: What LLM architectures are supported?**
+A: LLaMA 2/3, Mistral, DeepSeek, and compatible architectures.
+GQA, RoPE, SwiGLU are all supported.

 **Q: How can I help?**
-A: Watch this space!
-Contributing guide coming soon.
+A: Check our [Contributing Guide](CONTRIBUTING.md) and [GitHub Issues](https://github.com/born-ml/born/issues)!

 ---